puetzp/pullconf/documentation/src/configuration/resources/execute.md

 # execute

 This resource executes a command.
 The `unless` parameter can be used to apply this resource according to a condition.
-Furthermore when `passive` is set to `true` the resource is only applied when triggered by other resources through the `trigger` meta-parameter.
+Furthermore when `passive` is set to `true` the resource is only applied when triggered by other resources through the `triggers` meta-parameter.
 See [triggers](../triggers.md) for more information.

 ## Relationship to other resources

-An `execute` resource implicitly depends on every resource that references this resource through the `trigger` meta-parameter.
+An `execute` resource implicitly depends on every resource that references this resource through the `triggers` meta-parameter.
 This ensures that the `execute` resource runs after those resources.

-For instance when a [file](file.md) resource specifies an `execute` resource through `trigger` and the primary `name` parameter of the `execute` resource, the resource will be triggered when the [file](file.md) resource is either created, deleted or changed.
+For instance when a [file](file.md) resource specifies an `execute` resource through `triggers` and the primary `name` parameter of the `execute` resource, the resource will be triggered when the [file](file.md) resource is either created, deleted or changed.
 When other resources trigger the same `execute` resource, the resource is ensured to run only once after each of those resources were applied.

 ## Parameters